Across Australia and in Sydney in particular, property markets are back at boom-time levels.

 One of the major reasons to look to use a buyers agent is that they have a large network of agents and potential vendors already in place.

-They are able to help identify properties that are coming to the market before the public will ever hear about them and in a strong market this is very valuable.
+As the top buyers agency in Newcastle, we are able to help identify properties that are coming to the market before the public will ever hear about them and in a strong market this is very valuable.

 Buyers agents are also able to contact owners directly and have creative methods in place to source properties such as looking at rental properties that owners are looking to offload.